dart-lang/language/working/augmentations/feature-specification.md

 An augmentation declaration does not introduce a new name into the surrounding scope. *We could say that it attaches itself to the existing name.*

+It's a **compile-time error** if an augmentation doesn't have the same kind as the introductory declaration.
+For example, augmenting a `class` with a `mixin`, an `enum` with a function, a method with a getter, etc.

+The exception is that a variable declaration (introductory or augmenting) is treated as a getter declaration (and a setter declaration if non-final) for purposes of augmentation.
+These implicit declarations can augment and be augmented by other explicit getter and setter declarations. *In other words, variables are never augmented or augmenting, only the getters and possibly setters that they induce are.*

 ### Complete and incomplete declarations

 Augmentations aren't allowed to *replace* code, so they mostly add entirely new